Terms & Conditions of Trade – Goods

 22. Suitability of Goods

-23. Dimensions and Specifications
+23. Dimensions & Specifications

 24. Assignment